google/deepconsensus/docs/quick_start.md

 ## Parallelization

-One 8M SMRTcell can produce 3-4 million ZMWs depending on the fragment lengths of the sequencing library.
-This can result in subread bams that are hundreds of gigabytes to a terabyte or greater in size.
-In order to process such large files, PacBio tools and DeepConsensus can operate on shards (also known as chunks) and process these data in parallel.

-Let's do a back-of-the-envelope calculation to determine how parallelization can help us process millions of ZMWs and what runtime to expect.

-For this calculation, we'll assume 0.3825 seconds/ZMW runtime, which is what we observe on a 16vCPU (no GPU) machine.
-See the
-[runtime metrics page](runtime_metrics.md) to get an estimate matching your compute setup.

-(1.0693 seconds/ZMW) * (4 million ZMWs) = 4.27 million seconds = 1,188 hours.

-If we split this into 500 shards, that is about 0.85 hours per shard.
+One 8M SMRT Cell can take ~1000 hours to run (without parallelization) depending on the fragment lengths of the sequencing library - see the [yield metrics page](yield_metrics.md).
+If we split this into 500 shards, that is about 2 hours per shard.
 There is some variability between shards, but this should give you an idea of what to expect.
 This estimate is only for the DeepConsensus processing step, and does not include the preprocessing required with *ccs* and *actc*.

 We recommend running a single small shard first so you have an idea of the runtime to expect on your compute setup and with your sequencing run, since